World Book Capital: Montreal 2005

-Montreal World Book Capital 2005 (MWBC) goal was to "underline the gathering power of books".
-The main objectives of MWBC 2005 were to increase reading habits especially among young people, encourage creative writing, stimulate the book industry and strengthen Montreal's position as an international cultural city.
+As the World Book Capital for 2005, the city of Montreal in Canada aimed to "underline the gathering power of books".
+The city was chosen for its internationally inclusive program that comprised a whole series of subject areas, with the cooperation and commitment of all the actors in the city's book chain.
+The main objectives of Montreal World Book Capital (MWBC) 2005 were to increase reading habits, especially among young people, encourage creative writing, stimulate the book industry, and strengthen its position as an international cultural city.

-The activities were developed under the themes of books and reading, creativity, education and learning, remembrance and heritage, culture, celebration, and festivals.
+On 23 April 2005, the Canada Council for the Arts announced its plan to contribute $100,000 to help support activities organized for the event’s celebrations, which were developed under the themes of books and reading, creativity, education and learning, remembrance and heritage, culture, celebration, and festivals.

+The main highlight was the inauguration of the Grande Bibliothèque on 30 April 2005.
 Authors including Marie Laberge, Réjean Ducharme, Yann Martel, Mordecai Richler, Michel Tremblay had their books highlighted during the year.